bernardinhio/Earthquakes/README.md

 14. I write only 1 method in the RetrofitInstance class and it allows me to get an initialized version of the Retrofit instance.
 I call the method: setupRetrofitCalls().
 It will return the single instance in our App RetrofitCalls

 15. Now I can call this static method from anywhere and return  from it a RetrofitCalls which I will use to call any the methods that I wrote in the interface and that will do different http calls.

+16. I created a data container of type ArrayList that will hold all the data returned by the retrofit request on success.
+This ArrayList is used by the RecyclerView holder to bind data to the views or every single Item in the RecyclerView.
+Sure also the time of the eartjhquake is timestamp so I converted it to human readable

+17. The recyclerView holder gets reference to the component of the Item model used to fill the RecyclerView.
+I used CardView as container design for items.

+18. I created some UX progress bar feedback for waiting when the Retrofit Request is being processed before sending the response to the activity.